 To provide context: Last year, Alan Dean Foster came to Science Fiction and Fantasy Writers of America’s Grievance Committee because he had written novels and was not being paid the royalties that were specified in his contract.
 During investigation, SFWA discovered that Disney was now the rights holder and contacted them.
 The initial contact refused to pay.

 Disney's argument was that they have purchased the rights but not the obligations of the contract.
 SFWA was forced to take the matter public in order to get a resolution.
-SFWA suspected that other authors would be similarly affected.
+SFWA suspected that other authors, and other creators such as illustrators, would be similarly affected.

 While we are pleased to report that the matter of missing royalties for Mr. Foster’s novelizations has been resolved, about a dozen additional authors contacted SFWA with a request for assistance, including the authors of Empire Strikes Back, Return of the Jedi, Indiana Jones, and multiple other properties.
 SFWA has provided Disney with the names of authors who are similarly missing royalty statements and payment going back years.

 Disney is being reactive, rather than proactively working with us to address the significant issue we have brought to their attention.

 It should be noted that while in talks for Mr. Foster’s Alien novels, Disney was told that he was also missing statements and royalties for his Star Wars novelizations.
 They would not begin the process nor resume royalty statements until Mr. Foster contacted them with a formal claim.

 SFWA has attempted to create a cooperative relationship with Disney, but the corporation flatly refuses to work with us.
 They say they are committed to paying the authors, but their actions make it clear that Disney is placing the onus to be paid on the authors, while at the same time attempting to isolate the authors from receiving counsel from their professional author organization.